 Once you’ve realised your graphic, you probably want to annotate it to highlight a specific part of it.
 The graph #233 will teach you how to add lines, text, rectangles, arrows, and more.

-There are several ways to split your graphic window in several part with ggplot2.
-If the split is made following the value of a specific variable, you should use the facet_wrap or facet_grid functions as proposed below in graph #233:
+There are several ways to split your graphic window in several parts with ggplot2.
+If the split is made according to the value of a specific variable, you should use the facet_wrap or facet_grid functions as proposed below in graph #233:

-However, if you want to arrange several graphics that are completely different in the same window, you will have to use the gridExtra library as follow:
+However, if you want to arrange several graphics that are completely different in the same window, you will have to use the gridExtra library as follows:

-When working with discrete variables (also called factors), a common struggle is to manage the orders of entities on the plot.
-The post #267 is dedicated to reordering, and here are a couple of examples showing of to deal with it.
+When working with discrete variables (also called factors), a common problem is how to manage the order of entities on the plot.
+Post #267 is dedicated to reordering, and here are a couple of examples showing of to deal with it.

 From ggplot to interactivity.

 Another awesome feature of ggplot2 is its link with the plotly library.
 If you know how to make a ggplot2 graphic, you are 10 seconds close to rendering an interactive version!
 Just call the ggplotly function, and you’re done.
 Visit the interactive graphic section of the gallery for more.

 ggplot( aes(gdpPercap, lifeExp, size = pop, color=continent)) +

 Hover, select a zone, click the legend, export…